Contemplative Shabbat – Saturday Morning

 Janet Falk and Jeffrey Kessler will be conducting Chochmat’s beautiful Contemplative Service, created by founding member Nan Gefen and Rabbi Jonathan Omer-man.
 The service follows the arc of the traditional morning Shabbat service in distilled form – with alternating periods of chant and silence, time for personal prayer, Torah teaching, and Mourner’s Kaddish.

 We are excited to announce our new Chesed Care Monthly Series sponsored by Heart 2 Heart.
 A special workshop following each Saturday morning Contemplative Shabbat featuring a special topic.
-July 29th: Healing Ritual.
+August 26th: “For the love of Buber” with Jordon Price.
 This series is free and in-person.
 No registration required.

 Janet Falk has been associated with Chochmat HaLev since 2006, when she started participating in Monday Night Meditation.
 She has been a regular meditator since that time and has co-led the monthly Contemplative Shabbat morning service for several years, along with Jeffrey Kessler.
 Janet has also served on the board of Chochmat HaLev, was the Board President for 2 years, and continues as chair of the High Holy Days Committee.